dovidio/colino/website/docs/cli.md

 # CLI Reference

-Colino ships as a single binary with subcommands for the daemon and the MCP server.
+Colino ships as a single binary with subcommands for ingestion and the MCP server.
 Below is a concise reference for common tasks.

 ## Global
 ```bash